 Rutabaga, Nadmorska (Organic)

-Large, green-topped rutabaga with golden flesh.
-Uniform, large, round, vigorous and early maturing with very little neck.
-Nadmorska has a slightly more mustardy flavor than the purple top rutabagas.
-We like this flavor a lot, making it a definite winter garden staple.
+Large, green-topped Lithuanian rutabaga with golden flesh. they grow into a uniform, large, round shape.
+Vigorous and early-maturing with very little neck.
+Nadmorska has a slightly more mustard spiced flavor than the purple top rutabagas.
+It combines very well with other roots like beets and potatoes in the roasting pan.
+We like the flavor a lot, making it a definite winter garden staple.
 We discovered this variety in a garden store in Lithuania during our 2006 Seed Ambassadors Project trip.

 Seed produced by Ferry Boat Seeds on San Juan Island, Washington.

 As required by the Oregon Department of Agriculture and the Washington Crucifer Quarantine, all Brassica family seed lots have been tested and found negative for blackleg (Phoma lingam) by an approved, certified lab.